Senior Systems Engineer

 • Background in systems engineering, ideally within automotive, off-highway, electric vehicle, electric propulsion, or related, complex electro-mechanical systems.

-• Experience of requirements management, system architecture, and V-model delivery.
+• Excellent experience of requirements decomposition, system engineering, and V-model delivery.

 • Ability to improve processes, influence design culture and drive continuous improvement.